 Do you want to customize your property?

-While HOAs manage a lot of the work for you, they also have some pretty strict rules about what you can do with your own property.
+While HOAs manage a lot of the work for you, they also have some pretty strict rules about what you can do with your property.
 You are unable to make changes to the exterior that might be deterring renters.
 If you own a detached home, you can add features to make the home a more attractive rental.
 You can add rooms or levels, update the exterior and add a pool or other amenities to increase your return on investment.
 Unlike a condo, you can flip a house!

 What’s your investment horizon?

-If you only plan to own the property for a few years, or will need to get rid of it quickly, a detached home may be the better investment.
+If you plan to own the property for a few years, or will need to get rid of it quickly, a detached home may be the better investment.
 Condos can be difficult to sell in a bad market for many of the reasons listed above: Homeowners would ultimately rather wait to purchase a house.
 People are even more willing to wait to purchase in a bad market, leaving you renting for longer.
-Additionally, if you invested in updating a house it may sell more quickly than a condo unit that looks just like all the other units for sale in the building.
+Additionally, if you updated a house it may sell more quickly than a condo unit that looks just like all the other units for sale in the building.

 As a real estate investor, you can benefit from young Canadians waiting to buy homes, either by renting them a condo while they save, or improving a house to sell them at your profit.
-If you’re debating buying a condo or a detached home as your investment property, consider your investment goals and the experience you want to have as a rental home owner.
+If you’re debating buying a condo or a detached home as your investment property, consider your investment goals and the experience you want to have as a rental homeowner.

 Condos vs. Townhomes: Which is the Better Investment?